 Most of us agree that sustainable travel should be the only way to travel!
-Yet there is some confusion around what sustainable travel is, and how we can be more sustainable travellers.
-To answer these pressing questions, we’ve created a handy guide to sustainable travel to help you navigate the various terms and discover easy sustainable travel tips to help you protect the world we love to explore!
+Yet there is some confusion around what sustainable and responsible tourism is, and how we can be more conscious travellers.
+To answer these pressing questions, we’ve created a handy guide on being a responsible tourist to help you navigate the various terms and discover easy sustainable vacation tips to help you protect the world we love to explore!

 What is Sustainable Travel?